DNA Samples from Blood, Hair, Fingernails, and Other Specimens

 Below are some examples of alternative and discreet DNA specimens you can consider trying to collect.
 We've had a very high success rate with these over the past several years, using current technology.

 Other kinds of samples are possible, but please talk with us first.

 We call these "unusual samples" but they can also be called "forensic" samples.

 Please be aware that old specimens may not work.
 For example, when a person dies, decomposition starts quickly as the enzymes of the dead cells start destroying the cell contents, somewhat like self-digestion (autolysis), destroying the DNA in the nucleus.
-If you come upon a rotting body, you might not get a good DNA profile by just scooping up rotting flesh to test, even though that rotting flesh was full of cells with nuclei originally.
-(You should be able to get a DNA profile, but not as easily as people think.
-It would depend on the particular kinds of specimens taken.)
+For example, when police come upon a rotting body, they might not get a DNA profile by just scooping up rotting flesh to test, even though that rotting flesh was full of cells with nuclei originally.
 Similar issues apply to human tissues which are not preserved in some way.
 Forensic experts typically try to get teeth, hair roots, and fingernails, or analyze bones.
 (Teeth can be used either to compare shapes to dental records, or to extract material from inside the teeth for the DNA, as the insides of teeth are one of the best protected and most stable sources of old DNA.)

 Mouth swab specimens which are dried usually have enough detectable DNA for months at room temperature.
 Some other kinds of dried samples also last a long time.
 Fingernail samples last a long time.
 However, many other kinds of samples degrade quickly.

 Human tissues preserved in formalin / formaldehyde present a problem in that the chemicals damage the DNA and interfere with the process in the laboratory which tries to replicate / amplify the DNA.